cerebris/jsonapi-resources/README.md

 must use the `primary_key` method to tell the resource which field on the model to use as the primary key. **Note:** this _must_ be the actual primary key of the model.

 By default only integer values are allowed for primary key.
-To change this behavior you can override `verify_key` class method:
+To change this behavior you can set the `resource_key_type` configuration option:

 ```ruby
 JSONAPI.configure do |config|